-In 1766, John and Elizabeth Ramsey have a small cottage in Ayr, Scotland.
+In 1766, John and Elizabeth Ramsey had a small cottage in Ayr, Scotland.
 John was a seaman and

 Elizabeth tended to the home.
-Each of their children receive a small King James bible when they were baptized.
+Each of their children received a small King James bible when they were baptized.
 In July of 1772, their son Robert received his first bible when he was baptized only one day after he was born.
-Robert enjoyed the life of a seaman as he followed in his fathers footsteps sailing the seven seas.
+Robert followed in his fathers footsteps as he enjoyed the life of a seaman, sailing the seven seas.
 In 1798 Robert became a citizen of the New America’s and called Charleston, South Carolina his home.
 In July of 1806 Robert Ramsey married Tabitha Beaver in the Mossy Creek area of Jefferson County Tennessee.

 In 1878 Mary Jane died while giving birth to her 6th child.
 Benjamin named the baby Mary Elizabeth after her mother and grandmother.
 The Family Bible is given to her son, James Michael Love and at nine years old, he can feel the spiritual energy instilled within its pages.
 In 1889 he married Hester Ann Hopkins.
 Together they have 11 children and teach most of them to read from the Family Bible.
 In 1898 James began preaching the Gospel of Jesus Christ throughout Indian Territory armed with nothing more than the Family Bible and became known throughout the area as Brother Love.
 For the next 30 years, Brother Love traveled throughout Arkansas preaching the word of God.